Anindya-Karmaker/Gel-Blot-Analyzer/README.md

 * Works with most image format (TIFF,PNG,BMP,JPG) from any device or even camera
 * Fully integrated Image Cropping, Alignment and Skew Correction toolkit builtin
 * Adjust Low/High Image Contrast and Gamma (For visualizing proteins with faint bands)
-* Easily place left/right or top/bottom markers fast
+* Easily place left/right or top/bottom markers fast with auto detection and marker placement.
 * Save your images with transparent labels for those beautiful posters that you will make with this tool!
 * Save your Gel Marker Preset as Custom: Includes left/right/top/bottom marker values
 * Powerful Undo/Redo process operation
 * Option to add custom markers with custom font type, size and color on the image with default top/bottom/left/right arrows builtin and can add more using Webdings font
 * Inbuilt Snapping tool to help set markers at the center
 * Option to load image from clipboard and save to clipboard for faster operation
-* Added SVG export option so the image generated can be edited in Microsoft Word or Other Applications (Work In Progress!)
 * Powerful Keyboard Shortcuts and Tooltips for faster and easier accesibility
 * Can perform detailed densitometric analysis including band analysis and band quantification with custom quadrilateral or rectangular selection window
 * Different modes and types of background subtraction and peak detection are included